-Captain Kite is currently assigned as the Captain in the Office of Community Outreach and his other assignments include being the Information Technology Manager.
+Captain Kite is currently assigned as the Captain in the Information Technology Unit and departmental policies.
 Captain Kite’s past assignments include serving as a Lieutenant and Sergeant in the Uniform and Detective Divisions, being a member of the Special Reaction Team, Traffic Crash Reconstructionist, Accreditation Manager, Department Firearms Instructor, and Accreditation Officer.

 Captain Kite received his Bachelor of Science (2006) & Master of Science (2008) degrees in Criminal Justice from Roger Williams University, and a Doctorate (2010) degree from Northeastern University in Law & Policy.
 He is a graduate of the Roger Williams University Justice System Training and Research Institute Command Training Series for First Line Supervisors, Mid-Management, and Executive Development.

 Captain Justin Dutra has been a member of the Cranston Police Department since 2001.
 Prior to joining the Cranston Police Department, he served over two years with the Scituate Police Department.